bmds-researchsoftware/db-deidentify/README.md

 Optionally, each field may have a nested map with the key `where:` This map is used to generate WHERE clauses in the resulting SQL.
 Each key is a column name, and each value is the value that the WHERE clause will filter on.
-In the example below, only recrods where question\_id is 155 are altered.
+In the example below, only records where question\_id is 155 are altered.
 <pre>
 - name: Medical record number (pregnancy_mrn)